What Do Regulatory Affairs Manager Do?

 |District of Columbia||$147,460|

-Tools & Technologies Used by Regulatory Affairs Managers
+What Tools & Technology do Regulatory Affairs Managers Use?

 - Microsoft Excel